dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 flocks, within and outside of oneirontology.
 We must respect other traditions, being especially careful not to pull their sheep away.
 We are a tradition whose missions include restoring general religious faith in humanity.
-It will not help us to pull others away from another tradition.
+It will not help us to pull others away from other traditions.
 It will only hurt us.
-We want to work to restore the perceived value of religion in humanity and doing so does not require evangelism.
+We want to work to restore the perceived value of religion and doing so does not require evangelism.
 We are non-evangelistic and this tradition will not work for many people.

 <a name="jesus-was-a-shepherd-of-men" />